abtion/guidelines/tools_and_services/managing_access_to_1pw_vaults_and_project_data.md

-# How do we guard our logins and manage access to project data and 1pw?

 ## The basic rules and culture:
-**We educate ourselves to be our own gate keeper and everyone is active contributing**
+**We educate ourselves to be our own gate keeper.
+Everyone is actively contributing**
   - When asking permission to grand access to fx.
 Heroku or 1pw vaults, ALSO ask to be removed after a reasonable time finishing the task.
   - Only have access to the data and vaults that you are actively working on
   - Ask to eliminate access when you can enter data/vaults of projects you are not working on.